Jennifer Smith

 jjsmith@noctrl.edu

-Jennifer J. Smith is an Associate Professor and Chair of English at North Central College.
-She is the director of the Writing Center and coordinator of the First-Year Seminar--Writing.
+Jennifer J. Smith is a Professor and Chair of English at North Central College.
+She is the director of General Education and Career Initiatives, as well as coordinator of the First-Year Seminar--Writing.
 Her research and teaching focus on American literature and culture from the nineteenth century to the present, with special interests in narrative theory, gender studies, and comparative ethnic approaches.
 Her book, The American Short Story Cycle, was released by Edinburgh University Press in 2018, and her essays have appeared in Pedagogy, Meridians, and a number of essay collections.
-She has two projects underway; one is an essay for the upcoming collection Taylor Swift as/and Literature, and the other is a book project tentatively titled Epistles in the Ether: Gender and New Media in Contemporary Literature.
+She has two projects underway; one is an essay for the upcoming collection The Literary Taylor Swift, and the other is a book project tentatively titled Epistles in the Ether: Gender and New Media in Contemporary Literature.
 This book explores contemporary literature that engages faxes, memos, emails, Twitter, PowerPoint, blogs, and the traditional letter to render gendered experiences around the world.

 Book